 - Sending out regular emails with environmental tips

 - Organizing internal recycling initiatives

-The members of the Green Committee meet on an ongoing basis to evaluate the progress of its continual projects.
+The members of the Green Committee meet regularly to evaluate the progress of ongoing projects.

 Ontario Universities’ Fair (OUF)

 The Ontario Universities’ Fair is committed to environmental sustainability and supports the use of green, carbon-free renewable energy in an effort to help reduce its overall environmental footprint.
 With the help of Bullfrog Power, the OUF is powered with 100% green electricity, which is injected onto the local grid to match the amount of electricity used during the Fair.

 Bullfrog Power is a renewable energy provider that offers sustainable green electricity, generated exclusively from wind and hydro facilities that have been certified as low impact under Environment Canada’s EcoLogo program.

 - Sustainable drinking cups made from corn